pjbiggs/SING_aotearoa_2019/README.md

 ylab = "sequencing depth")
 ```

-This result might take a few seconds to generate, and has all the sequencing depth information for the mapping.
+This result might take a few seconds to generate the figure, and has all the sequencing depth information for the mapping.
 There is not really ever uniform across the reference for a variety of reasons.
-This is to much data to look at, so just pick a random distance of say 10000 bp in the reference (between 1 and 160,137), and see what the sequencing depth is.
+This is to much data to look at, so just pick a random distance of say 10,000 bp in the reference (between 1 and 160,137), and see what the sequencing depth is.
 Tty again, with a random start and end point in the below.
 You have to enter values, and remember to keep the comma there too:

 ```
 z <- GRanges("NC_014570.1",IRanges(--start--,--end--))